erfanjahanshahlo/node-red-contrib-lcd/README.md

-# node-red-node-lcd
+# About
-Add lcd node to node red for write string to liquid crystal lcd.
+This module is lcd node for [node red](https://nodered.org/). in this node you can write a string to liquid crystal lcd.